Thank you for visiting our website. It is designed to provide all the information you will need about our school in an easy to access way.

 The main building includes nine large, well-equipped classrooms, most with their own cloakroom facilities.
 The hall is central to the school.
 A new school library was created as a millennium project and funding from the Friends of Holy Trinity group helps us to keep the facility up to date.
 During 2003 a new extension including an additional classroom and disabled facilities was completed.
 One outside classroom is used as an additional teaching space, having recently undergone significant refurbishment, whilst another is used by various professionals employed by the North Yorkshire County Council.
 The school is surrounded by playgrounds, a large, attractive field, a woodland area and pond.

-We work in partnership with Holy Trinity CE Infant School, which occupies the original building nearby and from which children transfer at the age of seven.
+We have a federated governing body with Holy Trinity CE Infant School, which occupies the original building nearby and from which children transfer at the age of seven.
 There is a robust transition programme in place.

 Visiting Our School

 Parents are very welcome in school.
 We actively encourage parent helpers and value their support on school trips.
 Teachers are happy to speak to parents and are usually available before and after school.
 Please, be aware, however, that they teach full-time and that sometimes they have meetings after school.
 All staff can be found in the playground at each end of the school day on Fridays.